- 1 What is a Rotary Pump?

 - 14 Advantages of Rotary Pumps

-Rotary pumps are positive displacement pumps, which mean they pump a fixed amount of liquid after each revolution and are mostly used to treat viscous fluids.
-Regardless of the resistance to which the pump is pushing, a fixed amount of fluid is pushed with each revolution of the pump.
-It self-primes and maintains a nearly constant delivered power independent of pressure.
+A rotary pump is a positive displacement pump, which means it pumps a fixed amount of liquid after each revolution and is mostly used to treat viscous fluids.
+Regardless of the resistance against which the pump is pushing, a fixed amount of fluid is pushed with each revolution of the pump.
+It self-primes and maintains a nearly constant delivery power independent of pressure.

 In terms of numbers, rotary pumps are the second most common kind of pump.
 They are also the second most cost-effective choice after centrifugal pumps.